-Tickets on sale now for our 7th Annual HearthScares Ball!
+Tickets on sale now for our 7th Annual HearthScares Halloween Ball Friday, October 27 from 7pm-11pm!

 Spooky surprises await you at Knoxville’s premier Halloween Event: the 7th Annual HearthScares Ball!
-The Fort will be transformed into a scary landmark for an evening of Halloween costumes and dancing.
+The Fort will be transformed into a scary landmark on Friday, October 27, 2017 from 7pm-11pm for an evening of Halloween costumes and dancing.
 Come dressed in your most impressive costume!
-The event includes dancing, frightening finger foods, silent auction, costume contest, and other Halloween hi-jinks!
+The event includes dancing with music by Southern Steel, frightening finger foods by Rothchild Catering, spirits by Chisholm Tavern Brewing, silent auction, costume contest, and other Halloween hi-jinks!
 Proceeds benefit preservation at James White’s Fort.
 Must be 21 or over to attend.
-Reservations required.
+Tickets can be purchased via the form below.

 Welcome to James White’s Fort